Distance From Vancouver:

 scratches are imminent without long pants and a long-sleeved shirt.

-Trekking poles and hiking boots are
+Hiking poles and boots are

 Statlu Lake trail is one of those beautiful